mm80843/T3.5/docs/Benef/PBN__Benef_789.md

 # __Enhanced resource pool__

-## Name of the Benefit

-Leveraging partnerships, networks, and social capital to access resources

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased access to resources for innovation and growth](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_857.md)